This post may contain affiliate links. Read my full disclosure policy.

 - 3 tablespoons fish sauce (see notes- or use vegan fish sauce)

-- 3 tablespoons brown sugar (or coconut sugar, palm sugar, honey or regular sugar) see notes
+- 3 tablespoons brown sugar (or coconut sugar, palm sugar, or regular sugar) see notes

-- 3 tablespoons of rice vinegar (or tamarind water– see notes) Do not sub white vinegar, it will be way to sour.
+- 3 tablespoons of rice wine vinegar (or tamarind water– see notes) do not sub white vinegar, it will be too sour.

 Garnish:

-- lime wedges, fresh bean sprouts, chili flakes, chopped scallions, roasted peanuts.
+- lime wedges, fresh bean sprouts, chili flakes, chopped scallions, roasted peanuts, Thai basil

 Instructions